mbaske/ml-audio-sensor/README.md

 ![Amplitude](Images/sensor_fft_med_floor.png)

 For normalizing samples, the sensor needs to detect their peak values first.
 A flashing red bar at the top of the graph indicates that normalization is currently being fitted to the signal.
 Press the `Reset` button to clear all measured peaks and start over.
-Changing `Signal Type`, `FFT Window`, `FFT Resolution` or `Floor` settings will also invalidate the current values.
+Changing `Signal Type`, `FFT Window`, `FFT Resolution` or `Floor` settings will reset normalization as well.

 Normalization *increases* the dynamic range, as it multiplies sample values with an expansion factor.